ceres-c/ceres-c.github.io/_posts/2018-09-22-cracking-MAC.md

 But what now?

-Since we're using a xor (probably) as a final operation, it might be used elsewhere. `00 xor 00` is 00, actually, which plays nice with our first sectors.
+Since we're using a xor (probably) as a final operation, it might be used elsewhere. `00 xor 00` is 00, actually, which goes along with our first sectors.

 The collisions can help us now.
 What's different among the two lines with `50` as a CRC?
 Odd bytes stay the same, while even bytes change: `BC` becomes `BF` and `BD` is `BE`.
 What if we XOR these 2 values together? `BC xor BD = 1` and `BF xor BE = 1`, too, and the same goes for the other relevant collision.
 This is good, when there is a collision, the even bytes xorred together give a constant.
 This might be the right track.